indranilroy99/Python-Mac-Changer/README.md

 # Python-Mac-Changer
-This is a mac changer which is made using python .This works in linux machines .
+A simple and running mac changer made using python with various python functions.